pohlm01/master-thesis/4_comparison.typ

   caption: [Bytes of authentication-related cryptographic material exchanged during the @tls handshake using @mtc.]
 ) <tab:bikeshed_size>

-Comparing @tab:x509_size and @tab:bikeshed_size reveals that @mtc has big size advantages, especially when using @pq algorithms.
+Comparing @tab:x509_size and @tab:bikeshed_size reveals the size advantages of @mtc, especially when using @pq algorithms.
 Focusing on the classical case first:
 In the best X.509 case, when using only 256-bit @ecdsa for all signatures, @mtc performs slightly worse in terms of the number of authentication bytes.
-While the X.509 case requires 448 authentication-related bytes, @mtc requires 768~bytes, which is an absolute difference of 320~bytes, i.e., the X.509 certificate is 41.67~% smaller than the @mtc.
+While the X.509 case requires 448 authentication-related bytes, @mtc requires 768~bytes, which is an absolute difference of 320~bytes, i.e., the X.509 certificate requires 41.67~% fewer bytes than the @mtc.
 Comparing @mtc to a mostly #gls("rsa", long: false)-based certificate, @mtc demonstrates it advantages, as the X.509 certificate grows to 1,728~bytes.
-Therefore, the @mtc is 960 or 800~bytes smaller, depending on the number of active @ap:pl in the @mtc system.
-This corresponds to a reduction of 55.56~% or 46.30~%, respectively.
+An @mtc certificate with the same #gls("rsa", long: false)-2048-bit algorithm and the conservative estimate of one billion active @ap:pl requires 384~bytes, or 22~% less.

 Moving on to the @pq algorithms, the drastic improvement of @mtc shows up.
-Compared to the best X.509 case using only @mldsa signatures, @mtc saves 12,740 or 12,580 bytes, resulting in a reduction by 74.31~% or 73.38~% depending on the number of active @ap:pl.
+Compared to the best X.509 case using only @mldsa signatures, @mtc saves 12,740~bytes or 12,580~bytes, resulting in a reduction by 74.31~% or 73.38~% depending on the number of active @ap:pl.
 Moreover, it seems realistic that a @ca would use @slhdsa instead of @mldsa due to its higher security guarantees.
 This further increases the advantage of @mtc to 80.05~% or 79.79~%, saving 18,176 or 18,016 bytes, respectively.
 When replacing the @mldsa key and signature with @mlkem, the handshake is 1,460 bytes smaller, independent of @mtc or X.509.